LeoMcBills/100_days-ML/README.md

 # 100 Days of Machine Learning

 Welcome to my 100 Days of Machine Learning journey!
 This README will serve as a daily log and resource guide as I progress through various topics and projects in machine learning, with a focus on using PyTorch.
-Today is **Day 25**.
+Today is **Day 26**.

+---

+## Day 26: Storage Classes and Namespaces
+This chapter begins by describing storage classes for objects and functions.
+The storage class is responsible for defining those parts of a program where an object or function can be used.
+Namespaces can be used to avoid conflicts when naming global identifiers.

 ---